The Contra Costa Community College District Police Department is responsible

 - Get involved (volunteer to help at your workplace or in your community).

-Click on one of the icons below to view the Disaster Service Worker Orientation Video:
+Disaster Service Worker Orientation Video:

 Community Emergency Response Team (CERT)